IS-641

-TIA/EIA standard IS-641 is a speech coding standard used in some computer and telecommunications networks in the U.S.A.
+TIA/EIA standard IS-641 is a speech coding standard released in 1996 and used in some computer and telecommunications networks in the United States.
 The main usage was in the U.S. TDMA networks defined by IS-136.
 The bit rate of the speech codec is 7.4 kbit/s.
 This codec is the same as the 7.4 kbit/s mode in the AMR speech codec.
-The standard has been superseded by TIA/EIA-136-410.
+The standard was superseded by TIA/EIA-136-410's release in 1999.